spsforks/ziglang-zig-wiki/FAQ.md

  * Any exported functions or variables would collide with themselves, causing linker errors.

 It's almost always a mistake for the same file to exist in multiple modules simultaneously.

+## What is the status of async in Zig?

+note: posted by mlugg0 on reddit

+Here is an objective summary of the status of async/await as of Zig 0.12.0.

+The async/await functionality of Zig was originally implemented in the "bootstrap compiler" (written in C++).
+Zig 0.10.0 began the migration to the "self-hosted compiler" (written in Zig), and Zig 0.11.0 finished this transition by removing the legacy codebase entirely (and hence the option to use the bootstrap compiler).
+Throughout this process, async/await was not implemented in the self-hosted compiler.
+Originally, this was just to [push the project forward](https://ziglang.org/news/0.11.0-postponed-again/): async/await was not deemed important enough to block releases which otherwise made huge progress in many areas.
+However, after Andrew (and, in fact, myself) looked at implementing async/await in the self-hosted compiler, we began to consider some issues with it.

+The implementation of async/await in the bootstrap compiler contained many bugs (although admittedly most parts of that compiler did), and was of experimental quality at best.
+Over the years, several issues with the feature became apparent:

+* **LLVM struggles to optimize async functions.** We can lower Zig async to LLVM IR in two ways: using LLVM coroutines, or a manual lowering where an async function becomes a switch statement which dispatches to the code following a suspension point.
+Both of these lowerings were tried in the bootstrap compiler.
+LLVM coroutines are just bad -- they optimize poorly, explode compile times, and add implicit calls to `malloc`.
+Manual lowering is better, but LLVM seriously struggles to optimize it (particularly in threaded builds, due to an atomic flag used to prevent races between a frame and its awaiter).
+This would make async/await unusable in high-performance projects.

+* **LLVM does not allow us to store the function frame off of the call stack.** This means we need to spill values into a function's `@Frame` manually, storing the real function frame on the normal call stack.
+Not only does this hurt optimizability (LLVM assumes that the spills we specify _have_ to happen!), it also makes [safe recursion](https://github.com/ziglang/zig/issues/1006) -- a language goal we would like to achieve -- completely impossible.

+* **Debuggers do not work on async code.** There isn't much to say here: debuggers just do not have the functionality required to allow proper debugging of async functions.

+* **The cancellation problem.** Because Zig doesn't have RAII, we need a concise way to cancel an in-flight frame and clean it up if the caller errors.
+This is currently an [unsolved problem](https://github.com/ziglang/zig/issues/5913).

+With everything listed out, it becomes obvious that this language feature has many problems.
+Ultimately, if we can't solve all of these issues, async/await will not be a part of Zig; the complexity cost is just too high for a flawed feature.
+Some Zig core team members believe that async/await should be removed regardless of the resolution of the above issues, due to the complexity it brings.
+However, if it is to return, the following are all necessary preconditions:

+* **One or more self-hosted code generation backends becomes competitive with LLVM and optimizes async functions effectively.** This would allow async/await to be used in serious software.
+It would also solve the `@​Frame` issue, since controlling code generation lets us do things that LLVM simply does not support.

+* **A third-party debugger -- existing or new -- gains the ability to debug async functions.** If this happens, it'll almost certainly be a new debugger written in Zig, for Zig.
+Of course, this would require a certain degree of cooperation from the compiler itself.

+* **We solve cancellation.** The issue I linked before tracks this.

+Personally, I would definitely like to see async/await return to the language.
+If it were to be well-supported and optimize properly, there would be some key uses for it within the compiler itself!
+However, we aren't just going to throw it in carelessly to tick a box.
+If Zig is to support async functions, it will do so properly.